Nico314159/Retina_v2/README.md

 # Retina v2

 **Retina 2.0** is a raycasting library data pack for Minecraft: Java Edition 1.20+, using voxel traversal.
-At the moment, the features are pretty minimal, but I have a lot more planned, so check back in the future!

 Unlike other similar packs, it supports (almost) **all** of the different hitboxes, including both blocks & entities.
 It also doesn't rely on entity teleportation, meaning it runs slightly faster on average too.